xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * "leonard" should have the "Capital" city.
  * Click on the "leonard" city "Capital"
  * You should be at the city screen.
- * The city should be "Capital".
+ * The name should be "Capital".

 You can see here the population: